jeftegoes/AwsOverview/Database/Amazon RDS.md

 ## 8.5.
 Security - Summary

 - Encryption at rest:
-  - Is done only when you first create the DB instance.
+  - Is done only when we first create the DB instance.
   - Or: unencrypted DB => snapshot => copy snapshot as encrypted => create DB from snapshot.
 - Your responsibility:
   - Check the ports / IP / security group inbound rules in DB's SG.